wavefrontHQ/docs/pages/doc/ts_min.md

 When used as a comparison function, returns the lower of the two values in `expression1` and `expression2`.

 When used as an aggregation function, returns the lowest value across the set of time series described by `expression`.
-The results may be computed from real reported values and interpolated values.
+The results might be computed from real reported values and interpolated values.
 Use  [`rawmin()`](ts_rawmin.html) if you don't need interpolation.

 ## Parameters